 To check if you have COVID-19, you will need to take a Polymerase Chain Reaction (PCR) test, also referred to as a swab test.
 This test can be done at numerous clinics all across Singapore and different clinics have different charges for the COVID-19 PCR test.

 A swab test could be required if you see a doctor and show symptoms similar to COVID-19, or when you have to take a pre-departure COVID-19 PCR test before leaving Singapore.
 Going forward, more situations could arise where a swab test is made available, such as Nanyang Technological University offering free COVID-19 testing to its hall residents.

 From 17 June 2020, all travellers, inbound and outbound, will be required to pay for their COVID-19 tests, where applicable.

-The swab test can cost up to $200, though you can book an international flight or hotel through Traveloka from now till January 2021, to enjoy a special rate for the pre-departure COVID-19 PCR Swab test.
+If you’re traveling out of Singapore, the country you’re visiting might require that you take a pre-departure test.
+You can do so at any of these clinics here.
+While a COVID-19 pre-departure test can cost up to $200, if you’re booking an international flight or hotel through Traveloka from now till 30 April 2021, to enjoy a special rate of $150 or $180 for the pre-departure COVID-19 PCR Swab test.

 Singapore citizens, PRs and long term pass holders:

 The Singapore government has been bearing the costs of the majority of COVID-19 tests, with the exception of those who left Singapore from 27 March 2020.
 However, from 17 June 2020, all inbound and outbound travellers will be required to pay for their COVID-19 tests.
 The cost of each test is up to $200.